Empirical Bayes in Bayesian learning: understanding a common practice: Final remarks

 \section{Final remarks}

-\cite{efron19} writes that \lq \lq Empirical Bayes has suffered of a philosophical identity problem", not being \lq \lq {firmly attached to either frequentism or Bayesianism}".
+\cite{efron19} writes that \lq \lq Empirical Bayes has suffered of a philosophical identity problem", not being \lq \lq firmly attached to either frequentism or Bayesianism".
 Empirical Bayes {\em in Bayes} is even more questionable.
-It is however commonly used, and in this paper we have clarified common beliefs, giving it a cleaner interpretation.
-In non-degenerate parametric settings, and having chosen the family of priors, a Bayesian may regard it as a close approximation of a genuine posterior distribution arising from a \lq \lq well informed" (oracle) prior.
+It is however popularly used, and in this paper we have dug into common beliefs to provide a cleaner interpretation.
+In non-degenerate parametric settings, and having chosen the family of priors, a Bayesian may regard EBIB as a close approximation of the posterior from a \lq \lq most informed" (oracle) prior, with computational advantages.
 A frequentist can recognize it as a problem of maximum likelihood estimation in an unexplored case of model misspecification, for which we proved new results.

 Our findings hold for quite general settings; still, more remains to be explored.
-Merging results for the EB marginal posterior distributions of regular components in mixed cases are still unknown.
+Merging results for the EB marginal posterior distributions of regular components in partially degenerate cases are still unknown.
 We note that, in these cases, the Bayesian and the oracle-Bayes posterior laws will generally have different Bernstein-von Mises approximations so that merging would fail, even at first order; moreover, in (partially) degenerate cases the EB procedure is conjectured to be super-efficient.
 This can be future work.

-We finally stress that, in the perspective here taken, {\em the class of priors is considered as given}.
+We finally stress that, in the perspective here taken, the class of priors is considered as given.
 We do not discuss the more fundamental problem of choosing the family of priors.
-We wanted to understand whether the EBIB posterior can be used in practical applications as a (computationally simpler) approximation of a genuine Bayesian posterior.
-While, in regular cases, it was proven to asymptotically merge with {\em any} Bayesian posterior distribution, including hierarchical (\lq \lq fully Bayesian'') priors, our higher order results show that it is in fact a closer approximation of the oracle posterior {\em within the chosen class of priors} \{$\pi_\lambda$, $\lambda \in \Lambda$\}.
-A hierarchical prior $\pi_H=\int \pi_\lambda(\theta) dH(\theta)$ expresses different and more structured information, and our finer results formally show (and confirm) that a comparison with this EB approach goes deeply beyond convergence to the most informed choice within a {\em given} class of priors.
+As seen, while first order asymptotics flattens the distinctions among different priors, even in comparing EB and \lq fully Bayes' posterior distributions, our higher order results distinguish the EB posterior as a closer approximation of the Bayes-oracle posterior {\em within the chosen class of priors} $\{\pi_\lambda$, $\lambda \in \Lambda$\}.
+Still, a hierarchical (fully-Bayes) prior $\pi_H=\int \pi_\lambda(\theta) \diff H(\theta)$ expresses different and more structured information.
+Our finer results formally show (and confirm) that a comparison with this EB approach goes deeply beyond convergence to the most informed choice within a {\em given} class of priors.